Assessment at Woodfield

 There are three data capture points each academic year: end of autumn, end of spring and summer term.

 We record our summative judgements as either working below age-related expectations, working towards age-related expectations (WT), working at the expected standard (ARE) or above age-related standards (GDS).
+These judgements come from past SATs papers in Y2 and Y6 and from NFER assessments for Y3-5.

 Teachers work collaboratively to form rigorous Year Group Action Plans that monitor, review and evaluate the progress, key strengths and areas for improvement for different groups of learners in each year group.
-Throughout the year, we hold pupil progress meetings to ensure that all children achieve their fullest potential.
+Throughout the year, we hold pupil progress meetings to ensure that all children achieve their full potential.

 Feedback on Progress